 All data were collected at a single time point within each survey.

-body mass index: Determined from anthropometric data collected by trained nurses.
+BMI: Determined from anthropometric data collected by trained nurses.

-- Glycemic load (GL): Dietary GL was calculated by multiplying the daily GI by the amount of carbohydrate consumed and dividing the product by 100 [(daily GI x gram carbohydrate consumed per day) /100]
+- Glycemic load (GL): Dietary GL was calculated by multiplying the daily GI by the amount of carbohydrate consumed and dividing the product by 100 [(daily GI x grams carbohydrate consumed per day) /100]

 - Glycemic index (GI): Estimated by using average values from Foster-Powell et al (15), with glucose as the reference food; average daily dietary GI was calculated by multiplying the GI of individual foods by the percentage of total energy contributed by carbohydrate (Sum of [GI food item x (grams carbohydrate per serving food item x servings consumed per day/grams carbohydrate consumed per day)).